 Three centres: Whitby on the east coast and the edge of the Yorkshire Moors, then to Harrogate, and finally to Pooley Bridge in the Lake District, convenient for visiting the Cumbrian coast.

-Price is based on two adults sharing a double or twin room for seven nights in our hand-picked selection of small hotels and country inns, on a bed and breakfast basis.
+Price is based on two adults sharing a double room for seven nights in our hand-picked selection of small hotels and country inns, on a bed and breakfast basis.
 The holiday includes a return trip on the North York Moors Railway from Whitby to Pickering, an afternoon guided food tour in Harrogate as part of a small group, tailored to suit your preferences, and a ‘Round the Lake’ pass on Ullswater.

 Before your departure, you will receive personalised holiday information including full directions, recommended routes, and suggestions on places to visit depending on your interests and our local knowledge to help you get the most from your holiday.